 Bible as Literature

-Create a course description for all high school classes.
+As a part of your transcript packet, create a course description for all high school classes.
 Elective courses have descriptions too, and they are no more important nor less important than other course descriptions.
 Some colleges may read only the core class descriptions.
 Others feel those classes are 'proven' by the SAT or ACT test and may read only the course descriptions for electives.
 It's hard to know which course descriptions are going to be important, so I encourage parents to treat all classes equally, and write descriptions for all of them.

 Give a grade for the class, just like you would in all your other classes.
 A grade for this class in no more important nor less important than giving a grade for a math class.
 A "pass or fail" class can have a negative impact on how a college perceives your GPA, to give a real letter or number grade.
 You can give a grade of A or 4.0 if your child met your high expectations, put in the work, did as they were told, and completed their "assignments" even if those were family requirements more than school requirements.